prathmeshgondkar/HVAC-Cooling-Load-Design-Office-Project/README.md

 1. ASHRAE Handbook, 2021 – Fundamentals
 2. HVAC Analysis & Design by McQuiston, Parker, Spitler

+## 📬 Contact
+Please contact me on [LinkedIn](www.linkedin.com/in/prathmeshgondkar) if you have any questions or need collaboration.

 ---

 📌 For any queries or suggestions, feel free to connect via LinkedIn!